 This is problematic since if you decide to focus on collaborative conversations instead of antiracism, then you will get strong pushback.
 And because you will not see immediate results you will have to endure the pushback for a while.
 You may even be accused of placating racism by your refusal to go the full antiracism path.
 Doing what everyone else is doing provides some cover, although there are some people who will complain no matter what you do.
 However, many will provide some back pats and congratulate you for doing the right thing.

 But once the antiracism training has no real effect many of those who were giving you back claps will expect you to do more antiracial training.
 And then more antiracism training.
 The demands for this training will never end.
-And I suspect that receiving the positive sanctions from those who support such training is additive and even though our racial situation does not change, there is a high in getting praise from all the right people.
+And I suspect that receiving the positive sanctions from those who support such training is addictive and even though our racial situation does not change, there is a high in getting praise from all the right people.
 So even if antiracism is not working there is plenty of incentive to maintain support of this program.
 Lots of social pressure can keep you going back to a program that does not work.
 That pressure helps to explain the 8 billion dollars a year businesses spend on diversity programs, most of which are based on the principles of antiracism.

 It is not an easy decision to move away from antiracism and towards collaborative communication.
 In spite of the evidence that antiracism is not the best way to deal with racial polarization, the safest way to handle racial issues is to implement an antiracist program.
 One can hire an antiracist trainer and protect oneself, to some degree, of criticism.
 Efforts at collaborative communication may be seen by antiracist advocates as a cop out and if those efforts fail, then those critics will use that failure as ammunition for their complaints.
 I believe that most leaders in this situation are risk averse and thus will opt for the safe route of antiracism.